pengxiawu/DeepBP-AE/README.md

 ## Dataset Preparation
 You can prepare your own dataset by following :

-1. Generate the spatial channels following the instruction in https://www.deepmimo.net/ and using the parameters given in the paper "Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems".
+1. Generate the spatial channels following the instruction on [DeepMIMO](https://www.deepmimo.net/) and using the parameters given in the paper "Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems".

-  Also, you can skip step 1, download our used dataset from [this link] (https://drive.google.com/file/d/1Ccwh8XdW3AXNMQ62j6D5Ndd4qRVxTbja/view?usp=sharing)
+  Also, you can skip step 1, download our used dataset from [this link](https://drive.google.com/file/d/1Ccwh8XdW3AXNMQ62j6D5Ndd4qRVxTbja/view?usp=sharing)

 2. Transform to beamspace channels by running the "./dataset/channel_beamspace.m" in Matlab.